Sailing to Grand Turk, Turks and Caicos

 Considering we were the only boat along the whole coast we didn’t worry too much about putting out a lot of chain.
 Kyle and I let out more and then we prayed that the wind would hold its course and keep us in the same spot.

-Feeling seasick from the swell having spent 2 1/2 days rocking back and forth I was ready to get off the boat and enjoy a beverage and nice meal.
+Feeling seasick from the swell having spent 2 1/2 days rocking back and forth I was ready to get off the boat and enjoy a beverage and a lovely meal.

-From the boat Grand Turk appeared to have several jetties or docks lining the coast.
+From the boat, Grand Turk appeared to have several jetties or docks lining the coast.
 Upon closer inspection, all of them were in a total state of disrepair.
 Not one jetty had cleats or anything a dingy could tie to.
 Most were concrete slabs providing no slats or places to feed a rope through.
-Perhaps hurricanes or bad weather has destroyed them all?!
-We followed the coast down until we found a restaurant with a place to tie the dingy up on the beach.
+Perhaps hurricanes or bad weather have destroyed them all?!
+We followed the coast down until we found a restaurant with a place to tie the dinghy up on the beach.